 What is Medical Malpractice?

 This negligence by doctors is sometimes due to ignorance and failure to take necessary steps for the treatment.
-The below list highlights few common types of errors committed by doctors during treatment:
+The below list highlights a few common types of errors committed by doctors during treatment:

 - Surgery without an apparent necessity